PowerShell/platyPS/README.md

     *  For a single cmdlet
     *  For an entire module

-*  Update existing Markdown with changes made to the structure of the cmdlet through reflection
+*  Update existing Markdown through reflection.

-*  Create a module landing page <ModuleName>.md
+*  Create a module page <ModuleName>.md with summary.
+It will also allow you to create updatable help cab.

-*  Allow Metadata front matter in the top of the Markdown files (cmdlet and module landing)

-*  Allow Metadata to be populated to support cabbing, which requires:
-    *  Module Name
-    *  GUID, Locale
-    *  Help Version
-    *  Cmdlet Source File name
-    *  PlayPS Schema Version
-    *  Download Link (FwLink)

-*  Return the metadata stored in markdown file
+*  Retrieve markdown metadata from markdown file.

-*  Create external help.xml files (MAML) from platyPS Markdown.
+*  Create external help xml files (MAML) from platyPS Markdown.

 *  Create external help file cab

 *  Preview help from generated maml file.

-*  Update the schema of existing PlatyPS generated markdown files.
-Currently from version 1.0.0 to version 2.0.0
+*  Update the [schema](platyPS.schema.md) of existing PlatyPS generated markdown files (Currently version 1.0.0 to version 2.0.0)

 ## Build